KsanfFillum/DarkLine/README.md

 Proud fork of DarkCrystal.DarkLine, originally placed in https://github.com/Alprog/DarkLine/tree/master

-Mainly used with Unity3D, but core code has no limitation to use it outside.
+Mainly used with Unity3D, but core code has no dependicied from Unity libraries.

 ## Origin Features

-* Execute void functions return values
+* Execute void functions, return values
 * Binding typenames, enums and values
-* Access to all class fields, properties and methods
+* Access to all public class fields, properties and methods
 * Autocomplete helpers
 * Validation by syntax errors and specified return type
 * Math and Boolean operations, brackets